juanpallotta/GALION_Lidar_Tools/README.md

 Path of the folder where the JSON files will be stored.

+## Automatic rules applied for the JSON file generation
+About `data` object array: each of the values of the arrays `available` and `status` will be filled according to:

+* `available`: If the status of the site is `operational`, each hour field will be filled with the value of `true` if only a single file was acquired within the hour.
+Otherwise, it will be filled with `false`.
+* `status`: If the status of the site is `operational`, its values will also be filled with the string `operational`.
+If the status of the site is `closed`, their values will be `na`.

 ## Bulk Mode

 If it's necessary the generation of many JSON files in a row, this repository contains a Linux script for this task.
 Its name is `bulk_galion_auto_json_generator.sh`.
 In this script, instead of passing as a second argument the folder where the lidar files are stored (`folder_path_to_lidar_files`), we need to specify the ***mother*** folder where the subfolder with the lidar files is located.
 The directory structure must follow: